TsegabAbreham/Abyssinia-Lang/README.md

 # Installation
 To install Abyssinia Lang on you computer go to the releases in the middle-right window and download the latest release.
 One you do that run the setup in full and open CMD and type Abyss, if it shows a lion ASCII art it means it is successfully installed.
+One misconception is that since this is written in Python the program needs python to run, however, that is not true, Abyssinia Lang will run even if Python is not installed.
+Python is needed to access Python libraries through Abyssinia Lang.

 # Basic Usage Guide to Abyssinia Lang